Whitecx/RobotRoutingAPI/README.md

 to equal a similar number of operations (A(r) = πr^2; A(6)=~100).
 For the following example I use a few estimates, but without running tests on hardware we won't get an exact sense of completion time.

-For our worst case scenario, we can imagine a load on one end of a map, with the closest bot being the farthest possible point.
+For our worst case scenario, we can imagine a load on one end of a map, with the closest bot being at the farthest possible point.
 In this case, the radius would span the length of the map.
-Let’s say for a square facility (1000x1000), with load and robot placed at opposite corners, we’d have a max distance of ~1400 units.
+Let’s say for a square facility (1000x1000), with load and robot placed at opposite corners.
+We’d have a max distance of ~1400 units.
 This would also represent the max radius, giving the total unit spaces to check to be less than 6M (maybe around 1/4th of this given much of the potential radius would be outside of the bounds of the map).
 Even with a large number, if we represent this as a two dimensional array in which instances of our Robot fleet are placed, while we’d have a